pengowen123/rust-pushrod/ROADMAP.md

   - [x] Add white base widget to Pushrod Window constructor
   - [x] Change Widget configs to its own struct instead of being part of Widget
   - [x] Move Configurable struct and impl to their own external file
+  - [x] Ensure that widgets of width and height of 0x0 are not included in the widget_at_point search
 - [ ] Implement Standard Widget Library (Extends from Base Widget)
   - [x] Box Widget with Border Width and Color
 - [ ] Implement Graphics Translation Library